txpipe-shop/audit_template/src/templates/report.typ

     #v(1em)

-    This report is governed by the terms in the agreement between TxPipe (*TXPIPE*) and Ape Society (*CLIENT*).
+    This report is governed by the terms in the agreement between TxPipe (*TXPIPE*) and #client (*CLIENT*).
 This report cannot be shared, referred to, altered, or relied upon by any third party without TXPIP's written consent.
 This report does not endorse or disapprove any specific project, team, code, technology, asset or similar.
 It provides no warranty or guarantee about the quality or nature of the technology analyzed.

     *TXPIPE DISCLAIMS ALL WARRANTIES, EXPRESSED OR IMPLIED*, related to this report, its content, and the related services and products.
 This report is provided as-is.
 TxPipe does not take responsibility for any product or service advertised or offered by Client or any third party. *TXPIPE IS NOT RESPONSIBLE FOR MONITORING ANY TRANSACTION BETWEEN YOU AND CLIENT AND/OR ANY THIRD-PARTY PROVIDERS OF PRODUCTS OR SERVICES.*